 MSG contains much less sodium than salt

 Although sodium may be in MSG’s name (monosodium glutamate), it doesn’t include very much sodium.
-In fact, salt contains three times more sodium than MSG (39% vs 12%).
+In fact, salt contains three times more sodium than MSG (39% vs 12%, per the USDA nutrient database).
 The same goes for other umami rich foods.
 For example, a teaspoon of soy sauce, which is mostly glutamate, has 87% less sodium than a teaspoon of salt.

 Using umami to reduce sodium